-We take submissions of reviews!
+We take submissions of reviews and responses!
 While we prefer reviews of books published within the last year, we will accept reviews of books up to three years old.
-At this time, we do not take reviews of self-published books or books printed through vanity presses.
+We're especially interested in books by women of color, trans women, and nonbinary authors.
+We do not take reviews of self-published books or books printed through vanity presses.
 We do not take previously published reviews.
-Although we only review books by women and nonbinary writers, we accept reviews written by anyone, including men.
-We encourage men to read and promote the work of women and non-binary authors!
+Although we only review books by women and nonbinary writers, we consider reviews written by anyone, including men.
+We encourage men to read and promote the work of women and nonbinary authors!
 Pitches, queries, or completed reviews (creative or traditional) can be emailed to the.bind.reviews [at] gmail [dot] com.
 If you have a strange idea for a creative review, but you're unsure if it would be a good fit here, just get in touch.
 We'd love to see interactive and multimedia reviews made by people who are more tech-savvy than we are.
-We pay our reviewers in the form of good vibes (three per word).
+At this time, we cannot pay our reviewers.